ArthurKa/word-decliner/README.md

 Maybe it works for some other languages, who knows.

 ## Installation
-`word-decliner` is available via npm:
+`word-decliner` is available via NPM:
 ```bash
 $ npm i word-decliner@1.1.0
 ```